lisahyx/Morse-Code-Translator/README.md

-# Morse-Code-Translator
-An interactive Morse Code Translator program using GUI in MATLAB (2020/2021)
+# Morse Code Translator
+This MATLAB program translates the input text and displays the output in Morse code symbols.
+Features:
+1. Can read and translate input to Morse code (vise-versa)
+2. Show word count